 Donna Louise Tartt (born December 23, 1963) is an American author.
 Tartt's novels are The Secret History (1992), The Little Friend (2002), and The Goldfinch (2013).
 Tartt won the WH Smith Literary Award for The Little Friend in 2003 and the Pulitzer Prize for Fiction for The Goldfinch in 2014.
 She was included in Time magazine's 2014 "100 Most Influential People" list.

-Tartt was born in Greenwood, Mississippi located in the Mississippi Delta, and raised in the nearby town of Grenada.
-Her father, Don Tartt, was a successful local politician, while her mother, Taylor, was a secretary.
-At age thirteen, Tartt was published for the first time when a sonnet was included in a Mississippi literary review.
+Tartt was born, the elder of two daughters, in Greenwood, Mississippi, in the Mississippi Delta, and raised in the nearby town of Grenada.
+Her father, Don Tartt, was a rockabilly musician, turned freeway "service station owner-cum-local politician", while her mother, Taylor, was a secretary.
+Her parents were avid readers, and her mother would read while driving.

 “I know a ton of poetry by heart, When I was a little kid, first thing I memorized were really long po…Read more on Wikipedia